 - Q Is it safe to take antidepressants during pregnancy?

-- Q What are disadvantages of antidepressants for bipolar disorder treatment?
+- Q What are side effects of antidepressants?

-- Q What antidepressants help treat gastrointestinal (GI) disorders?
+- Q What antidepressants are used to treat Alzheimer's disease?